liuyangjason/javascript-need-to-know/README.md

 2. [jsfiddle](https://jsfiddle.net/) : it is another version on line javascript code editor.
 You can use it as the replacement of jsbin.
 3. __VSCode__ : it is one of the best code editor (not on line editor).
 I recommend it stronly.

+# Naming Convention
+I recommend using airbnb style. it is here: https://github.com/airbnb/javascript

 # Running Environment Setup
 If you do not use __jsbin__ or __jsfiddle__ to show result of javascript snippet , you should set up local environment.